 - It is a simple and easy app to use.

 - Easy access in advance of your payday could lead to overspending, and the following month could be quite lean.

 - More expensive than buy now, pay later services if you're buying actual products where Afterpay, Zip or Klarna is accepted.

 There are several apps like MyPayNow in Australia, all with slightly different operating models and fees.

 - Beforepay.
-This app allows you to pay up to $1,000 in wage instalments based on your expected salary, which is substantially less than MyPayNow's ceiling of $1,250.
+This app allows you to pay up to $2,000 in wage instalments based on your expected salary, which is the same as MyPayNow's ceiling.
 Beforepay, like MyPayNow, levies a 5% transaction fee on all repayments, with no interest or hidden costs.

 - Fupay.
 Marketed as a way to buy now, pay later for everyday essentials like food, rent, cash or bills.
 A 5% fee is applied to each transaction.

 - CommBank AdvancePay.
 Use the CommBank Netbank app to access up to $5,000 of your wages before payday, for a sliding scale flat fee starting at $5 for $300.